couchbase/docker/generate/resources/couchbase-server/README.md

 ## Multiple containers on a single host (medium)

-This deployment scenario is useful for testing out a multi-node cluster on your local workstation.
-We would not recommend this for a production environment.
-Again, the norm for a production cluster is that each node runs on dedicated hardware.
+* Useful for testing out a multi-node cluster on your local workstation.
+* Not recommended for production use.  (the norm for a production cluster is that each node runs on dedicated hardware)

-Still, if you want to play around with a local cluster to watch how rebalancing, failover, and so on work, this is probably the easiest way to achieve that.
-Network-wise, this is effectively the same as described the Software-Defined Network section: each container is given an internal IP address by Docker, and each of these IPs is visible to all other containers running on the same host.
-As above, these internal IPs should be used in the Admin Console when adding new nodes to the cluster.
-Likewise, for external access to the admin console, you should expose port 8091 of exactly one of the containers when you start it.
+* Allows you to experiment with cluster rebalancing and failover.
+* The networking is effectively the same as described the Software-Defined Network section: each container is given an internal IP address by Docker, and each of these IPs is visible to all other containers running on the same host
+* Internal IPs should be used in the Admin Console when adding new nodes to the cluster
+* For external access to the admin console, you should expose port 8091 of exactly one of the containers when you start it.

 You can choose to mount `/opt/couchbase/var` from the host as you like.
 If you do so, though, remember to give each container a separate host directory!